 In the Cascades, glacier-covered volcanoes and other snowcapped peaks provide a perpetual source of water.
 Gravity pulls all that water downward in the form of countless mountain streams, wild rivers, and roaring waterfalls.
 In many places, valleys and other depressions have collected both precipitation and meltwater over the ages, creating gorgeous ponds and lakes—with untouched shorelines just waiting for campers to explore.

-10 Awesome Destinations for Lake Camping in Oregon
+10 Awesome Destinations for Camping at Lakes in Oregon

-It’s these pristine lakes—and the occasional man-made reservoir—that now offer the best lake camping in Oregon.
+It’s these pristine lakes in Oregon that offer the best camping.
 Here are some of The Dyrt campers’ favorite spots across the state.

 Stretching out along much of the eastern shore of Diamond Lake, the Diamond Lake campground offers some of the most scenic lake camping in Oregon.
 Nestled between the Umpqua National Forest‘s Mount Thielsen and Mount Bailey, this is an extremely popular summer destination with beautiful views of each peak from the water—and attracting no fewer than 700,000 visitors each year.